RESEARCH & DESIGN

-As an artist I use drawing, film photography and Virtual Reality to explore experimental visual and multimodal methods as part of the research process.
+As an artist I use drawing, emerging technologies and game engines to explore experimental visual and multimodal methods as part of the research process.
 In this way I take an Information Experience Design approach to including participants in the research process, also to connect data findings [the information] to design and production [the experience].

 Recent Conference Presentations & Talks